Bytecroc/DirtyBasic/README.md

 To program with DirtyBasic it is necessary to now how C++ works.
 But you can learn it side by side.
+There is no error handling with DirtyBasic, you must handle the errors in your code with C++.

 I wrote the very first version directly in C ++, which cost me most of the time.
 Then I converted the project to DirtyBasic and created it with it.
 Each additional version created with the previous version.